vgines73/Sequelize-Reverse-Engineering/README.md

 ### 2) Models Folder:
 Using Sequelize to create and use the database.
 Pretty much mySQL under the hood.

-Index.js: connects to server.js, passport.js, api-routes.js; ‘use strict’ pretty much means you need declare variables to create the database.
+Index.js: connects to server.js, passport.js, and api-routes.js; ‘use strict’ pretty much means you need declare variables to create the database.
 There’s no comments in the file so will add that in the file.
 See file for comments.

-user.js: connects to isAuthenticated.js, passport.js, uses bcryptjs for password hashing.
+user.js: connects to isAuthenticated.js and passport.js; uses bcryptjs for password hashing.
 Create a User model where it creates the tables for the database (what's needed for email and what's needed for password).
 There’s another function that compares users password with stored hashed password.
 Last one is to automatically hash password the first time User is created by using a Hook Method.

 ### 3) Public Folder:
 Front-End; What the user sees; Bootstrap is used for styling as well;